nethunterxy/AMSI-Bypass/README.md

 # AMSI-Bypass
 PowerShell AMSI bypass using Reflection.Emit to dynamically create P/Invoke wrappers in memory  patches AmsiScanBuffer and AmsiScanString at runtime without Add-Type or disk writes.

-# Tested on the following Windows 11 version
+# Tested on PowerShell 5.1

 | Name  | Value |
 | ------------- | ------------- |